How do you know when a prospect is ready to buy? When is a customer likely to churn? And how can you tell when a customer wants to buy more?

 Despite its business value, it’s rarely leveraged effectively.
 For example, when we studied 114 B2B companies’ lead response times, the average time clocked in at 12 hours, while 18% of organizations never responded.

 This begs the question: How can you use this type of data quickly and thoughtfully?
-We’ll provide a framework for doing so, along with 3 specific examples.
+We’ll breakdown 5 examples that tackle both of these goals.
 But first, let’s make sure we’re aligned on what we mean by intent data, as well as why it’s critical for growing your business.

 By understanding what your leads are reading, when they’re reading it, and for how long, you can begin to sell and market your product in more effective ways (the next section explores this further).